NovaMods/nova-renderer/docs/DescriptorIndexingGuide.md

 #### Partially populated (bound) descriptors

-We enabled partially populated descriptors when creating our VkDevice, but we also have to tell Vulkan which descriptors we plan to partially populate
+We enabled partially populated descriptors when creating our VkDevice, but we also have to tell Vulkan which descriptors we plan to partially populate.
+Doing this is simple: add the `VK_DESCRIPTOR_BINDING_PARTIALLY_BOUND_BIT` flag to your `VkDescriptorSetLayoutBindingFlagsCreateInfo` for any bindings for a partially bound array.
+Nova makes heavy use of partially bound descriptor arrays - All of my unbounded descriptor arrays are partially sized

 #### Example code